ashishaggarwal92/kafka-in-depth/src/main/learning/2_architecture/1-Kafka_Architecture_and_Features.md

 - are application which produces/write data to topics/partitions within a cluster

 Writing data at topic level:
-- If a topic has 3 partition and producer is writing data at topic level then message will be public in round-robin fashion to all partition message 1 to partition 1, msg 2 to partition 2 and so on Writing data at partition level:
+- If a topic has 3 partition and producer is writing data at topic level then message will be published in round-robin fashion to all partitions message 1 to partition 1, msg 2 to partition 2 and so on

+Writing data at partition level:
 - producer can write data at partition level using some configuration(cover later)